mtumilowicz/terraform-basics-modules-workshop/README.md

             * When you make calls out to external scripts, you undermine these core principles.
           * HashiCorp has publicly stated that resource provisioners are an anti-pattern, and they may even be deprecated in a newer version of Terraform
-* terraform core contains language interpreter, the CLI and how to interact with providers
-  * it doesn't contain the code to interact with the API of the cloud providers to create resources
-  * that code is in providers, which be installed separately when invoking "terraform init"
 * count vs for_each
     * count
       * module xxx { count = ["instance1", "instance2", "instance3"] }